Lighthouses of Saint Lucia

 - * Castries West Wharf Range Rear

 - Date unknown.
 Active; focal plane 34 m (111 ft); continuous red light.
 22 m (72 ft) square skeletal tower, painted white.
 The tower carries a triangular slatted daymark painted white with an orange vertical stripe.
-Trabas has Siering's distant view.
+Trabas has Siering's distant view, but the tower has not been found in Bing's satellite view.
 The front light is on a mast attached to a waterfront building.
 Located on a hillside southeast of Castries harbor.
 Site open, tower closed.
 Admiralty J5793.1; NGA 15020.

 - ** Vigie

 - 1914 (Chance Brothers).
 Station established 1883.
 Active; focal plane